-In addition to departments responsible for public service points, listed in the 'Departments' menu item to the left, Wells Library also houses Library Administration, Business Affairs & Facilities, Collection Development, Digital Collections Services, Library Academic Services, Libraries Human Resources, Library Technologies, Moving Image Collections and Archives, and Technical Services.
+In addition to departments responsible for public service points (Government Information, Maps & Microform Services, Media Services, and Reference), Wells Library also houses Library Administration, Business Affairs & Facilities, Collection Development, Digital Collections Services, Library Academic Services, Libraries Human Resources, Library Technologies, Moving Image Collections and Archives, and Technical Services.

 For a list of spaces and Partner Units in the East and West Towers of the library, see the Wells Library Building & Collections Directory.